-The initiative includes dedicated celebrity-endorsed public service announcements, community outreach, as well as a website with an online Kindergarten Readiness Quiz and printable checklist, customized school readiness plans and skill-building activities, and resources for parents and educators.
-The quiz and checklist were created by educators and developmental experts in consultation with the Beyond the Backpack Advisory Committee.
+The initiative includes a Toolkit, Kindergarten Readiness Quiz, customized learning plan, and skill-building games and activities.
+Materials were created by educators and developmental experts in consultation with the Beyond the Backpack Advisory Committee.

 Ongoing studies also confirm that children’s readiness for school is multi-faceted.
-The National Head Start Association believes that children need to learn a range of skills including language development, literacy, mathematics, science, creative arts, social and emotional development, and physical health and development.
-Educational achievement gaps often already exist by the start of kindergarten, and the larger the gap at school entry is, the harder it is to close.
-That’s why the earliest experiences and environments set the stage for future development in school and life.
+Children need to develop skills in a range of areas including language development, literacy, mathematics, science, creative arts, social and emotional development, and physical health and development.
+Did you know that reading proficiency by third grade is the most important predictor of high school graduation and career success?
+Yet every year, more than 80 percent of low-income children miss this crucial milestone.
+Educational achievement gaps often already exist by the start of kindergarten, and the larger the gap at the time of school entry, the harder it is to close.
+That’s why kids’ earliest experiences and environments set the stage for future development in school and in life. ____________________________________________________________________________________________________________

 Preparing America’s Children for Success in the 21st Century: Too Small to Fail.
 A joint initiative of Next Generation and the Bill, Hillary & Chelsea Clinton Foundation, Too Small to Fail.
 2014.

 Neuman, S., & Celano, D. (2012).
 Giving Our Children a Fighting Chance: Poverty, Literacy, and the Development of Information Capital.
 New York: Teachers College Press, Columbia University.